 Changes to UK gambling law in 2019

-In 2019, there were some noteworthy changes to UK gambling laws which took online casinos into consideration greatly.
+In 2019, there were some noteworthy changes to UK gambling laws which took online casinos and pay by phone casinos into consideration greatly.
 With the aim to identify and prevent criminal activity in online casinos and to put responsible gambling further into the collective conscious of British players, the law ruled that those with remote licenses for gambling must:

 - verify, as a minimum, the name, address and date of birth of a customer before allowing them to gamble